NolanKingdon/MMM-MoonPhase/README.md

 | `lon`       | *Required if `display` is `true`* Your longitude.
 Used as part of the calculation                                                                                       |
 | `lat`       | *Required if `display` is `true`* Your lattitude.
 Used as part of the calculation                                                                                       |
 | `gmtOffset` | *Required if `display` is `true`* The amount of hours **as a decimal** your timezone is behind GMT.
 For example to represent EST (No DST) you would enter -4.0.         |

+### Aditional Configuration

+`MoonPhase.css` is set up to enable easy editing of the styles of this module.
+If you have changes you want but the above config options, feel free to edit the css file on your local.
+The following id's will likely be what you need:

+ - `#moonrise-container` - The `div` that contains the moonrise information
+ - `#moonphase-canvas` - The moon image
+ - `#moonphase-phase`
+ - `#moonphase-age`